Entertainment News Roundup: South Korea's 'Squid Game' is Netflix's biggest original show debut; Branagh's 'Belfast' gets UK premiere as Oscar buzz grows and more | Entertainment

 Branagh's 'Belfast' gets UK premiere as Oscar buzz grows

-Actor and filmmaker Kenneth Branagh take audiences to the city of his birth and his childhood with the semi-autobiographical comedy-drama "Belfast" which had its European premiere at the London Film Festival on Tuesday.
-The mainly black-and-white film centers around nine-year-old Buddy and his family, who live in a working-class neighborhood of North Belfast where Protestants and Catholics live side-by-side.
+Actor and filmmaker Kenneth Branagh takes audiences to the city of his birth and his childhood with the semi-autobiographical comedy drama "Belfast" which had its European premiere at the London Film Festival on Tuesday.
+The mainly black-and-white film centres around nine-year-old Buddy and his family, who live in a working-class neighbourhood of North Belfast where Protestants and Catholics live side-by-side.

+Blue Origin gets ready to send 'Star Trek' actor Shatner into space

+Billionaire U.S. businessman Jeff Bezos's company Blue Origin is set for its second suborbital tourism flight on Wednesday, with actor William Shatner - who embodied the promise of space travel on the "Star Trek" TV series and films - among the four-person all-civilian crew poised to blast off in Texas.
+Shatner, at age 90, is due to become the oldest person ever in space.
+He and his crewmates are scheduled for a 9 a.m.
+(1000 EDT/1400 GMT) takeoff aboard the 60-foot-tall (18.3 meters-tall) fully autonomous New Shepard spacecraft at Blue Origin's launch site about 20 miles (32 km) outside the rural west Texas town of Van Horn.

 It's an allegory: North Korea website says 'Squid Game' reflects South Korea's 'beastly' society